-U.S. Attorney Preet Bharara Says He Was Fired By Justice Department
+Justice Department Fires U.S. Attorney Preet Bharara

 America

-U.S. Attorney Preet Bharara Says He Was Fired By Justice Department
+Justice Department Fires U.S. Attorney Preet Bharara

-U.S. Attorney Preet Bharara, one of 46 federal prosecutors asked to resign Friday, refused to step down, and says he was fired.

 I did not resign.
 Moments ago I was fired.
 Being the US Attorney in SDNY will forever be the greatest honor of my professional life.— Preet Bharara (@PreetBharara) March 11, 2017

-Note: This story was updated at 5:45 p.m.